XGRIDS Pro Guide™ / Module 8: LixelStudio

 • Check point density across the full model.
 Sparse or holey areas correspond to zones where scanning speed was too high, loop closure was incomplete, or the device was angled away from the geometry.
 If Point Cloud Enhancement was enabled during processing (5 mm or 1 mm spacing), verify that the enhanced areas rendered as expected.

 • Verify coverage against the scanning route plan.
 Walk the point cloud room by room.
+Use the new View Cube (added) for one-click axis-oriented view switching.
 Zones that were skipped in the field are missing entirely.
 There is no processing fix for uncollected data.

 • Measure a known dimension.
 Pick a wall-to-wall or floor-to-ceiling distance you measured in the field or know from drawings.
 A 16 ft (5 m) corridor reading as 26 ft (8 m) indicates trajectory drift, not a measurement tolerance issue.
 The scan has a fundamental accuracy problem and likely requires rescanning.
 See 8.2 Single Scan for processing configuration that affects accuracy.

 • Run the Accuracy Check if coordinate transformation was performed using control points or RTK.
-This is found under Project Processing > Accuracy Check in LixelStudio.
+The Accuracy Check interface was redesigned.
+It is found under Project Processing > Accuracy Check in LixelStudio.
 It compares checkpoint coordinates against their surveyed true values and produces coordinate differences, planar error (max, min, average), and elevation error (max, min, average) for each point pair.
 The report exports to the "Report" folder in the project directory.

 • Check for dynamic object artifacts.
 Moving objects scanned during acquisition (people, vehicles, equipment) appear as smeared or ghosted geometry.
 Operator body parts in the scan path produce a distinct repeating streak that follows the trajectory.
 Dynamic Object Removal in processing settings handles most of these automatically, but persistent obstructions may require manual clipping before export.